littlerobots/version-catalog-update-plugin/README.md

 __[You should probably configure the versions plugin on what versions are acceptable](https://github.com/ben-manes/gradle-versions-plugin#rejectversionsif-and-componentselection)__
 A common case is to reject unstable versions like alphas, [please refer to these examples](https://github.com/ben-manes/gradle-versions-plugin#rejectversionsif-and-componentselection).

+When you configure the dependency versions plugin, make sure that you don't disable the JSON report, as this report is used as an input to this plugin.
+Disabling the json report will result in errors or stale updates.

 After you have created the `libs.versions.toml` file you can update your dependency references to use the catalog instead of direct dependency declarations.

 ## Updating the `libs.versions.toml` file